IgniteUI/igniteui-docfx/en/components/select.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="select-sample-2-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>

-Select component exposes items grouping functionality.
-This helps to visually group and indent different items based on some criteria.
+To help visually separate item groups, select component supports items grouping by wrapping items in `<igx-select-item-group>`.
-In order to make use of this feature, you may change the data to contain a grouping criteria.
-In the following case, we use the `label` for the purpose and list a collection of `items` under each group:
+This works best with hierarchical data that can be iterated to declare the components.
+In the following example, each group has a `label` and list a collection of `items`:
 ```typescript
 public greengrocery: any[] = [
     { label: "Fruits", items: [ "Apple", "Orange", "Banana" ] },